 The above example illustrates how graphic design itself can convey information without words.
 Real estate graphics often use elegant designs with muted colors and typography to convey professional agents and upscale properties.

 Outside of A-frame signs like the ones above, outdoor signs can include evergreen signs outside a business, political posters at public events, and much more.
-If you want to get DIY with it, you can paint designs directly on your storefront window, ensuring that even people on the go will take a second look at your business.
+If you want DIY with it, you can paint designs directly on your storefront window, ensuring that even people on the go will take a second look at your business.

 6. Transit Advertising

-This type of outdoor advertising is typically seen on trains and busses.
+This type of outdoor advertising is typically seen on trains and buses.
 About 38% of consumers tend to stop at the store while on their way home, so transit ads have the potential to yield immediate results from commuters.

 7. Retail Advertising